 Facebook video ads can be a powerful way to reach your target audience and drive conversions.

-They are short video ads that are displayed in the Facebook News Feed.
-They can deliver massive reach, so if you’re just starting out with paid advertising, they’re a great place to begin.
+Facebook video ads are short video ads that are displayed in the Facebook News Feed.
+They can deliver massive reach, so if you’re just starting out with paid advertising, they’re a great place to start.

 In this guide, we’ll give you an overview of Facebook video ads, including how to set them up, what the ad specs are, and how much they cost.

-Facebook video ads are videos that play in users’ news feeds and are paid advertisements.
+Facebook video ads are paid advertisements that play in users’ feeds.